elec327/elec327.github.io/lab5/index.md

    - Put your initials in Text on either the Top or Bottom  (copper) layers.
 </div>

+#### DRC and Manufacturing
+To facilitate manufacturing in the Advanced Circuits Barebones process, [AdvancedCircuits_8mil.zip](AdvancedCircuits_8mil.zip) contains a minimal KiCAD project that sets the appropriate layers as well as "Design Rule Check" (DRC) rules.
+The DRC rules include that the minimum sizes for traces and spacing is "8 mil" (0.008 inches), and the minimum drill size is "10 mil".
+You can set these rules for your PCB by doing the following:
+  - Unzip the AdvancedCircuits project.
+  - Open your project, and open the PCB in the PCB editor.
+  - Select the "Board Setup" option from the "File" menu.
+  - At the bottom of the dialog box, there is an option to "Import Settings From Another Board".
+  - In the resulting dialog, select the AdvancedCircuits_8mil pcb that you have unzipped
+  - Click on the "Select All" option in the bottom left corner, and then "Import Settings".

 <!--
 Eagle comes with a good number of parts, but not all that you need.
 You can either create a personal library for parts you make or add them to the ELEC327 library.
 Once you have